 This happened to my two elderly ones i.e. my parents recently.
 It involved the reserved seating on our subway, or MRT, as we call it.
 It provided for quite a laugh.

 It went like this.
 After years of denial, Father finally relented to having his cataracts operated on.
 It was a simple day surgery procedure, and by mid-afternoon of that day, he was free to return home.
 Probably because the surgery was so successful, Father was all exuberant and ravenous after the operation.
 And so instead of heading home right away as a good patient should, he declined a relative’s offer of transportation. and went with Mother to a nearby mall for a late lunch.

 Nothing much happened at the mall, except Mother got increasingly anxious to leave, her reason being to avoid the evening rush hour.
 At around four, they boarded the MRT (Singapore’s subway) for the fifteen minute ride home.
 Now, the train they entered wasn’t crowded.
-But still, all of the seats were occupied.
+But still, all seats were occupied.
 At the sight of them trotting in, a lady in one of the reserved seats bolted up and offered the place.
 Such was the grace of the passengers in that carriage that afternoon.

 Things would have stayed mundane, except Father, being his usual chivalrous Asian gentlemanly self, insisted that Mother take the seat.
 While Mother, being her usual worrying, dutiful Asian wife self, counter-insisted that Father should be the one sitting down.
 They must have created a bit of a scene because before long, another lady from the opposite row of seats came over to offer her seat to Mother.
 What kindness and grace!
 And from a tourist too, since according to Mother, that other lady was wielding a tourist map.
 All seemed perfectly resolved, albeit with my parents seated apart, except the climax of the tale has yet to happen.
 Two stations later, the tourist alighted.
 Before darting out of the train, she told off the Singaporean lady who was seated beside Father.